 As numbers increase, we will need to stagger the drop off and collection time to avoid contact between each group.
 Families will need to stick to this time schedule in order to be compliant with our risk assessment.
 Please do not drop your child off before 9.00am or allow your child to arrive earlier - they will not be supervised.
-There will be a clearly marked one-way route of 'green spots' to briefly wait on and follow to maintain social distancing.
+There will be a clearly marked one-way route of 'green spots and hearts' to briefly wait on and follow to maintain social distancing.
+Children and families will be guided to walk around the KS2 playground towards Sunny Days building.

-Lunch and break time:
+Lunch and breaktime:

-Children will eat their lunch in each group's individually assigned classroom or outside space- weather dependent.
+Children will eat their lunch in each group's individually assigned classroom or outside spaceweather dependent.
 Handwashing and cleaning of tables will be completed beforehand.
 Children will not have the opportunity to mix with other groups during this time.
-Children must bring their own disposable packed lunch (no lunchboxes) and water bottle - in a small rucksack, which will be kept at their desk (not on pegs).
+Children must bring their own packed lunch, snack and water bottle - in a small ruck sack which will be kept at their desk (not on pegs).